 The Cairns Arrow Tracks are the most popular walking tracks near Cairns due to their easy access and close proximity to Cairns CBD.
-Departing from the Cairns Botanical Gardens, walkers have a selection of several walking tracks in the Mount Whitfield Conservation Park, categorized by colours; red arrow, blue arrow, yellow arrow and green arrow.
+Departing from the Cairns Botanical Gardens, walkers have a selection of several walking tracks in the Mount Whitfield Conservation Park, categorised by colours; red arrow, blue arrow, yellow arrow and green arrow.

+I’ve hiked up to Mount Whitfield several times during my stops in Cairns.
 In this short guide, I’ll hope to answer all your questions and help you plan your day hike to the top of Mount Whitfield (Lumley Hill Lookout), combining the Red Arrow Track and Blue Arrow Track in a large loop.

 Where are the Arrow Tracks in Cairns?

-All of the Arrow Tracks are located within the Mount Whitfield Conservation Area and are accessed from the Cairns Botanical Gardens carpark.
+All of the Arrow Tracks are located within the Mount Whitfield Conservation Area and are accessed from the Cairns Botanical Gardens car park.

 To get here, expect a short, 10-minute drive from Cairns CBD, or alternatively, a 4-kilometre walk along the Cairns Esplanade to the Botanical Gardens.
 There are plenty of car spaces along Collins Ave.

 The Red Arrow Track Cairns is best accessed from the trailhead just beside the Tanks Art Centre on the map above.